faeboli/Lcnc/Readme.md

   - registers -> driver:
     - MMIO_INST_POSITION_n (32bit)

+For internal use:

-Timer downcounting, when reaches zero the board is reset and peripherals are reset to default state, the driver reloads the counter value at each trasmission
+Watchdog, timer downcounting, when reaches zero the board is reset and peripherals are reset to default state, the driver reloads the counter value at each trasmission
 - watchdog:
   - linuxcnc -> driver
     - outputs: